Author: Syedur Rahman 20 May 2021

-With millions now being paid for certain non-fungible tokens (NFTs), Rahman Ravelli’s Joshua Ray wrote about why it is time for them to be officially classed as art.
+With millions now being paid for certain non-fungible tokens (NFTs), Rahman Ravelli wrote about why it is time for them to be officially classed as art.

-In his piece, which was published by Fintech Futures, Josh states that NFTs are now a regular feature in the mainstream art market and trading in them is only set to increase.
+In their piece, which was published by Fintech Futures, Rahman Ravelli states that NFTs are now a regular feature in the mainstream art market and trading in them is only set to increase.

 Auction houses, art dealers, and online marketplaces have legal obligations under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs).
 Under amendments that came into force on 10 January 2020, the MLRs now apply to art market participants who deal in sales, purchases and/or storage of “works of art” with a value of €10,000 or more.

-He explains why there is a need for the UK government to provide guidance on how the MLRs apply to those trading in NFTs.
-Josh also calls for clarity on whether such people qualify as cryptoasset exchange providers, who are covered by the MLRs.
+They explain why there is a need for the UK government to provide guidance on how the MLRs apply to those trading in NFTs.
+They also calls for clarity on whether such people qualify as cryptoasset exchange providers, who are covered by the MLRs.

 Syedur Rahman is known for his in-depth experience of serious fraud, white-collar crime and serious crime cases, as well as his expertise in worldwide asset tracing and recovery, international arbitration, civil recovery, cryptocurrency and high-stakes commercial disputes.